GraHms/godantic/README.md

 # Godantic

 Godantic is a Go package for inspecting and validating JSON-like data against Go struct types and schemas.
-It provides functionalities for checking type compatibility, structure compatibility, and other validations such as empty string, invalid time, and minimum length list checks.
+It provides functionalities for checking type compatibility, structure compatibility, and other validations such as empty string, invalid time, minimum length list checks, regex pattern matching, and format validation.

 ## Getting Started